KNU-LMAP/edge-qad/README.md

-#Quantization Adversarial Distillation for Embedded Underwater Acoustic Target Recognition
+# Quantization Adversarial Distillation for Embedded Underwater Acoustic Target Recognition
-QAD(Quantization Adversarial Distillation)
+In preparation for IEEE GRSL